nalvarez508/southwest-tracker/README.md

 ----------------------2021-05-14----------------------
 ----------------------2021-05-15----------------------
 ```

+If the dates entered are either before the current date or after the last booking date, you will be prompted to enter them again.

 The program expects that the IATA codes entered are valid Southwest destinations.
 Unlike the Southwest Prices program, I did not implement the airport code scraper to perform validation.
 If an airport code is incorrect, you'll notice the dates will still appear but will take noticeably longer, as it is timing out looking for the accordion element.